-All shirts must be collared, sleeved, and of a polo or button-down style (must be buttoned).
-Loose-fitted turtleneck/mock turtleneck shirts can be worn.
-If a student is wearing a coat or hoodie, there must be a collared shirt or a turtleneck/mock turtle neck shirt underneath.
+All shirts must be collared, sleeved, and of a polo or button-down style (must be buttoned) OR Shiloh spirit shirt.
+Shiloh spirit shirts must be your outermost layer whether it is a t-shirt, sweatshirt, hoodie, pullover, etc. Loose-fitted turtleneck/mock turtleneck shirts can be worn under your outerwear but cannot be the outermost layer.
+If a student is wearing a non-Shiloh clothing, there must be a collared shirt or a turtleneck/mock turtleneck shirt underneath.
 The bottom hem line of the of the button-down shirt must extend below the waistline.

-- Jeans/Pants - All pants or jeans must be appropriate and modest in nature with no holes.
+- Pants - All pants or jeans must be appropriate, have belt loops, and be modest in nature with no holes.
 Students may not wear joggers or sweatpants.

 - Skirts and dresses - Dresses are not required to have a collar.
-Skirts and dresses must be no more than a dollar bill widthabove the middle of the kneecap while standing.
+Skirts and dresses must fall below the kneecap while standing.
+Slits must be no higher than the top of the kneecap while standing.

 Rubber flip-flops and athletic slides are prohibited.
 Crocs, Chacos and Birkenstock style of shoes are appropriate.

-Honor Dress will be required for certain special events or occasions.
+Honor Dress will be required for yearbook pictures and certain special events or occasions.
 General dress code standards apply with the following exceptions:

 - Shirts or blouses must have a collar.

-- Sweaters may be worn if high-necked or worn over a collared shirt.
+- Sweaters may be worn over a collared shirt.

 - Dresses are not required to have a collar.
-Skirts and dresses must be no more than a dollar bill width above the middle of the kneecap while standing.
+Skirts and dresses fall below the kneecap while standing.
+Slits must be no higher than the top of the kneecap while standing.